-Echo Lake is known for its clear turquoise colored water and excellent fishing and is a popular regional recreation destination.
+Echo Lake is known for its clear turquoise-coloured water and excellent fishing and is a popular regional recreation destination.
 Here you find excellent paddling, canoeing and kayaking opportunities.
 Echo Lake Resort, located inside Echo Lake Provincial Park offers boat and canoe rentals.
 No license is needed and lifejackets are supplied.

-Location: Drive 1 km east of Lumby, turn right onto Creighton Valley Road, continue for 22 km (dirt road for last half).
+Location: Drive 1 km east of Lumby, turn right onto Creighton Valley Road, and continue for 22 km (dirt road for the last half).
 You will pass Barb Lake and Cozy Cabins Wilderness Retreat before you get to Echo Lake.

 9. Rent a Jetski on a hot day

-As much as we try to associate Canada with the idyllic pictures of canoes, horses, and nature, fact is, Canada is a country of powerful engines, big trucks, luxury boats, ATVs and Gators, which most of us love.
+As much as we try to associate Canada with the idyllic pictures of canoes, horses, and nature, the fact is, Canada is a country of powerful engines, big trucks, luxury boats, ATVs and Gators, which most of us love.

 So, why not get a taste of the power of engines while you’re here and try something you won’t do at home?

-Experience the thrill of driving your own Jet Ski from the Kelowna harbor.
+Experience the thrill of driving your own Jet Ski from the Kelowna harbour.
 Jet skis, or Sea Doos, can be rented at the Kelowna waterfront.
 They are noisy and fast, and lots of fun.

 Location: Kelowna BC

-10. Hike or Cycle Myra Canyon Mountain Park
+10. Hike or Cycle Myra Canyon Mountain Park near Kelowna

 Plan a trip along the scenic Kettle Valley Rail Trail, starting at Myra Canyon.
 You can hike, bike or take a guided tour of the area.